mjordan/ocr_rest/README.md

 # Prerequisites

 * PHP >= 5.3.0 (see caveat below about choice of web server)
 * [Tesseract](http://code.google.com/p/tesseract-ocr/).
-Install Tesseract according to the instructions provided for your operating system.
+Tesseract should be installed according to the instructions provided for your operating system before you start issuing requests to your OCR server.

 # Installation

 The REST server itself is written in the [Slim PHP microframework](http://www.slimframework.com/).
-To install the server application, clone the git repo, then install Slim following the instructions below, which describe how to install Slim using composer.
+To install the server application, clone the git repo, then install Slim following the instructions below, which describe how to install the framework using composer.

 Clone the github repo beneath your Apache web root, and from within the resulting directory, issue the following commands to install Slim: